gbmhunter/blog/content/programming/operating-systems/zephyr-project/_index.md

 Once you've followed the installation instructions, you should be able to build and flash _repository_ applications that are contained with the Zephyr repo (e.g. blinky).
 But what if you want to develop your own application?
 This is were is pays to understand the three different application types:

 * **Repository Application:** An application contained with the Zephyr repository itself (inside the `zephyr/` directory in the workspace you created above).
-Typically these are example projects like "Hello, world!" and "blinky".
+Typically these are example projects under `samples/` like "Hello, world!" and "blinky".
+In the directory structure below, `hello_world` is a repository application.
+    ```text
+    zephyr-project/
+    ├─── .west/
+    │    └─── config
+    └─── zephyr/
+        ├── arch/
+        ├── boards/
+        ├── cmake/
+        ├── samples/
+        │    ├── hello_world/
+        │    └── ...
+        ├── tests/
+        └── ...
+    ```
 * **Workspace Application:** An application that is within the west workspace, but not within the zephyr repository (`zephyr/`).
 This is the way I recommended you create an application if you're learning!
+In the directory structure below, `app` is a workspace application:
+    ```text
+    <home>/
+    ├─── zephyr-project/
+    │     ├── .west/
+    │     ├── app/
+    │     │    ├── CMakeLists.txt
+    │     │    ├── prj.conf
+    │     │    └── src/
+    │     │        └── main.c
+    │     ├── zephyr/
+    │     ├── bootloader/
+    │     ├── modules/
+    │     └── ...
+    ```
 * **Freestanding Application:** An application that is not within the west workspace, i.e. stored somewhere else entirely on your disk.
+In the directory structure below, `app` is a freestanding application:
+    ```text
+    <home>/
+    ├─── zephyr-project/
+    │     ├─── .west/
+    │     │    └─── config
+    │     ├── zephyr/
+    │     ├── bootloader/
+    │     ├── modules/
+    │     └── ...
+    │
+    └─── app/
+        ├── CMakeLists.txt
+        ├── prj.conf
+        └── src/
+            └── main.c
+    ```

 ### Creating a Workspace Application